Taiwan profile

 President: Tsai Ing-wen

-Tsai Ing-wen became Taiwan's first female president when she won the election in January 2016.
+Tsai Ing-wen became Taiwan's first female president when elected in January 2016.

-With 56% of the vote, she led her traditionally independence-leaning Democratic People's Party (DPP) to their biggest ever victory in parliamentary elections.
+With 56% of the vote, she led her traditionally pro-independence Democratic Progressive Party (DPP) to their biggest ever victory in parliamentary elections.

-Ms Tsai's political message has always revolved around the importance of Taiwanese identity and she has pledged that democracy will be at the heart of the island's future relations with China.
+Ms Tsai's political message has always revolved around the importance of Taiwanese identity, and she has pledged that democracy will be at the heart of the island's future relations with China.

-By pursuing Taiwanese sovereignty, Ms Tsai runs the risk of antagonising China, reversing eight years of warmer ties under former President Ma Ying-jeou of the Beijing-friendly Kuomintang party.
+By pursuing Taiwanese sovereignty, Ms Tsai runs the risk of antagonising China, reversing eight years of warmer ties under President Ma Ying-jeou of the Beijing-friendly Kuomintang party.

 In the 1990s, Ms Tsai negotiated Taiwan's accession to the World Trade Organization.
 She joined the DPP in 2004 after working as a non-partisan chairwoman of Taiwan's Mainland Affairs Council.
 Four years later she became the youngest person and first woman to lead the party.
 She lost the presidential election to Ma Ying-jeou in 2012.